deliveroo/roo_on_rails/README.md

    with `ROO_ON_RAILS_RACK_DEFLATE` (default: 'YES').
 4. Optional middlewares for Google Oauth2 (more below).

+#### Adding an exception to `Rack::SslEnforcer`

+If you're running your application on Hopper and need to serve a health check over HTTP, or if for any other reason you might need to serve a particular endpoint over HTTP rather than HTTPS, you can use the `ROO_ON_RAILS_SSL_ENFORCEMENT_EXCEPTIONS` environment variable to specify a comma-delimited list of endpoints, for example `ROO_ON_RAILS_SSL_ENFORCEMENT_EXCEPTIONS=/health`.

 ### Database configuration

 The database statement timeout will be set to a low value by default.
 Use